xfhelen/xfhelen.github.io/_pages/projects.md

 <!-- Our project aims to deploy and implement highly energy-efficient intelligent datacenters through cross-layer optimization.
 Intelligent datacenters have become crucial infrastructures for the global digital transformation process.
 They are designed to handle complex big data models and AI applications, and incorporate a large number of dedicated and heterogeneous infrastructures for sensing and computing data streams.
 However, the increased power consumption of these datacenters poses a significant challenge to achieving global carbon neutrality and avoiding catastrophic losses. -->

 Deploying and implementing highly energy-efficient intelligent datacenters  is a complex but critical undertaking.
 We propose several solutions to address the challenges of multi-modal workload, disordered system, and heterogeneous infrastructure, and aim to optimize the energy efficiency of intelligent datacenters at different levels.
-By implementing the proposed solutions, we hope to contribute towards achieving global carbon neutrality and reducing catastrophic losses caused by high power consumption in intelligent datacenters.
+By this, we hope to contribute towards achieving global carbon neutrality and reducing catastrophic losses caused by high power consumption in intelligent datacenters.

 ### Background:
 Traditional datacenters primarily run model-based workloads, such as Map-Reduce, while intelligent datacenters put an emphasis on deploying and implementing computing systems and infrastructures for emerging data-centric tasks, such as neural networks.
 The complex nature of data-centric workloads and infrastructures has led to low energy efficiency and an inability to meet stringent carbon neutrality mandates.